 Articles

-Let’s embrace the new scrummage laws Posted over 10 years ago
+Let’s embrace the new scrummage laws Posted about 11 years ago

 Let’s embrace the new scrummage laws.
 That is certainly the view of most of the top New Zealand coaches.
 Steve Hansen, John Plumtree and Rob Penney have all made positive comments about the new (or old depending on your viewpoint) requirements around the scrummage.